Kelly Dooner

-Kelly Dooner is an American politician and member of the Massachusetts State Senate for the 3rd Bristol and Plymouth district, succeeding Democrat Marc Pacheco.
-Dooner is currently a member of the Taunton City Council, elected in 2021.
+Kelly A. Dooner (born October 3, 1993) is an American politician and member of the Massachusetts State Senate for the 3rd Bristol and Plymouth district.
+Dooner previously served as a member of the Taunton City Council, elected in 2021.

+Early life and education

+Dooner grew up in Randolph, Massachusetts, and attended Norfolk County Agricultural High School.
+She attended Suffolk University for two years before transferring to Boston University, pursuing a degree in Political Science.
+She obtained her paralegal certificate from Boston University in 2015.
+She moved to Taunton around 2015, and worked as a paralegal.

 Political career

-Taunton City Council
+Taunton City Politics

 In 2021, Dooner was elected to the Taunton City Council, becoming the youngest woman ever to hold the position.
 During her tenure, she served as the council president and worked to designate Taunton as a Purple Heart City.
 She also collaborated with Mayor Shaunna O'Connell to double the senior tax credit and addressed the city's financial issues.

+In 2023, she was elected to the Taunton Planning Board, serving concurrently on the City Council.

+She resigned both positions in November 2024, shortly after she was elected to the State Senate.

+In 2020, she ran in a special election for a seat in the Massachusetts House of Representatives, but lost with 42% of the vote.

 Massachusetts State Senate

 In November 2024, Dooner won election to the 1st Plymouth and Bristol district State Senate seat, turning the seat Republican for the first time in decades.
-She defeated Democrat and long-term Raynham Selectman Joe Pacheco in a tight race.
-Dooner assumed office on January 1st, 2025.
+She was also the first Republican woman to win a State Senate seat since 2002.
+She defeated Democrat and long-term Raynham Selectman Joe Pacheco, and an unenrolled candidate in a tight race.
+Dooner assumed office on January 1, 2025.